Sydney Swans: Current squad

+Club Champion

-Reserves
+Reserves team

-The Swans has fielded its reserves team in the Victorian Football League from 2021.
-The team plays the majority of its home matches at Tramway Oval, and some as curtain raisers to the senior team.
+The Sydney reserves are the reserves side of the club, playing in the Victorian Football League since 2021.

+History

+South Melbourne Juniors was formed by the South Melbourne Football Club on 29 March 1900, joining the Metropolitan Junior Football Association (MJFA).

-Previously, a reserves team was first created for South Melbourne in 1919, initially in the form of the Leopold Football Club, which was the leading junior club in the district and which had won five Metropolitan Junior Football Association premierships in its history.
-The team played as Leopold until 1924, then changed its name to the South Melbourne Second Eighteen in 1925.
-The club's seconds (and later, reserves) team, competed in the VFL reserves and its successor, the Victorian State Football League, until that competition's demise at the end of 1999 – despite the club having moved to Sydney in 1982.
-The team enjoyed little success in the Victorian competition; it was the only reserves team never to win a premiership, and its best performances were losing grand finals in 1927, 1956, 1980 and 1995.
+In 1919, the Victorian Junior Football League (VFL) was formed, with the Leopold Football Club operating as South Melbourne's affiliate.
+At the end of the 1924 season, Leopold was replaced by the South Melbourne Second Eighteen.

+The side competed in the VFL seconds (which later became the AFL reserves) until the competition's demise at the end of 1999, even after the move Sydney in 1982.
+The team enjoyed little success in the reserves competition, with its best performances in losing grand finals in 1927, 1956, 1980 and 1995.

-In 2000, the Swans reserves team – known as the Redbacks – joined the Sydney AFL competition, but was so dominant in the lower competition that it withdrew prior to the finals series because the club felt the difference in standard was too greatly in favour of the Swans.
-Between 2001 and 2002 the Swans affiliated themselves with the Port Melbourne Football Club in the VFL, sending most of its reserves players there, while also retaining the Redbacks in the Sydney AFL as a junior development team – which was more suited to the level of competition, but had limited onfield success.
-Then, from 2003 until 2010, the Sydney reserves recombined to a single team, which contested the higher standard AFL Canberra, winning four consecutive premierships between 2005 and 2008.
+In 2000, the Sydney reserves – known as the Redbacks – joined the Sydney AFL competition, but was so dominant in the lower competition that it withdrew prior to the finals series because the club felt the difference in standard was too greatly in favour of the Swans.
+Between 2001 and 2002, the Swans affiliated themselves with the Port Melbourne Football Club in the VFL, sending most of its reserves players there, while also retaining the Redbacks in the Sydney AFL as a junior development team.
+From 2003, the Sydney reserves recombined to a single team, which contested the higher standard AFL Canberra, winning four consecutive premierships between 2005 and 2008.

-In 2011 the Swans reserves team joined the newly established North East Australian Football League with the rest of the AFL Canberra competition, and was able to play regular matches against other AFL reserves teams from the Brisbane Lions, Gold Coast Suns and GWS Giants.
-The team played home games at the Sydney Cricket Ground and will often play as a curtain raiser to senior AFL games.
-The team was almost always competitive but never won a premiership, eliminated in the Eastern Conference Grand Finals in 2011 and 2012; then losing the overall NEAFL grand final five times: 2013, 2014, 2016, 2017 and 2018.
+In 2011 the Swans reserves team joined the newly established North East Australian Football League with the rest of the AFL Canberra competition.
+The side often played as a curtain raiser to senior AFL games.
+The side never won a premiership, eliminated in the Eastern Conference Grand Finals in 2011 and 2012; then losing the overall NEAFL grand final five times: 2013, 2014, 2016, 2017 and 2018.

+Following the disbandment of the NEAFL in 2020, the Sydney reserves have competed in the Victorian Football League.

+Sydney Swans Academy

+The Sydney Swans Academy consists of the club's junior development signings.
+It was formed in 2010 as one of two in Sydney including the GWS Giants Academy and one of four Northern Academies including the Brisbane Lions Academy and Gold Coast Suns Academy.

+72 spread staff across 9 facilities manage 550 selected underage players from age 10 up with regional hubs in Illawarra, Central Coast, Newcastle, Port Macquarie and Northern Rivers.

+The men's and women's U16 and U18 teams have contested Division 2 of the men's and women's underage championships since 2017.

+The Swans Academy also joined the Talent League in 2019.

 Corporate

+Governance

+The AFL Commission owns the majority stake in the club and elects seven of the nine members of its board with the two remaining being elected by the club members.